dsc-umass/umass-dsc-website/README.md

 ## Deployment

-If you are using firebase.
-You can either edit firebase.json but what is highly recommend is you initialize your own firebase repo and put repo code inside that project.
+If you are using firebase, you initialize your own firebase repo and put repo code inside that project.
 You can initialize and deploy by:

 ```
 firebase init